garrandall/popular-music-data/tracks/you-re-fooling-you-the-dramatics.md

 You're acting needy
 But you're kinda greedy
 Ain't gonna be slaving
-No, not while you're playing, oooh
+No, not while you're playing, oh
 (You might think I'm dreaming)
 Tell, Tell me who's fooling who
 You ain't fooling me, no